varunsk00/Logo-IDE/README.md

           * Is constantly pinging the values of the underlying Turtle in order to update all states accordingly
      * TurtleHabitat.java
-          * Extends JavaFX Pane to provide a region upon which the TurtleViews and Pen can be drawn and constantly updated workspace package
+          * Extends JavaFX Pane to provide a region upon which the TurtleViews and Pen can be drawn and constantly updated
+* Workspace package
      * Workspace.java
           * Extends BorderPane to organize a TerminalView object and TurtleHabitat object into a single Workspace that can then be instantiated for multiple tabs/Workspaces in ParserController
      * ColorFactory.java
-          * Creates a Map from Slogo Compiler colors (int) to actual JavaFX Color objects that can then be used dto update the visual state of the Workspace
+          * Creates a Map from Slogo Compiler colors (int) to actual JavaFX Color objects that can then be used to update the visual state of the Workspace

 ### Resources Used
 The 3rd party [Reflections Library](https://github.com/ronmamo/reflections) was used to register each Command class.